ravi0130/azure-avs-microhack/README.md

 - An Azure Virtual Network named "adminVnet";
 - A VPN Gateway inside the "GatewaySubnet" of this vnet,
-- A Windows 2019 Virtual Machine used as a jumpbox inside the "JumpboxSubnet"
+- A Windows 10 Virtual Machine used as a jumpbox inside the "JumpboxSubnet"
 - A bastion service to connect to the jumpbox

-This deployment will be connected to the proctor adminVnet containing the Express Route gateway that will give you access to both on-premises vMware environements and AVS.
+This deployment is connected via VPN to the proctor adminVnet that has the Express Route gateway conected to both on-premises vMware environements and AVS.

-To make the most of your time on this MircoHack, the green elements in the diagram above are deployed and configured for you through BICEP.
+The Windows 10 machine is using the DNS server hosted by the proctor to resolve all vMware resources.

 ### Task 1 : deploy